-The tray is placed in a manufacturing box (T2 at the top), sealed with a security tape (P1), and a manufacturing label is placed on the bottom-right corner, above the security tape.
+The tray cover is secured to the tray base with ESD-safe tape (EP1) at the locations indicated.
+The tray is placed in a manufacturing box(B1), sealed with a security tape (P1), a manufacturing label (L3) is placed on the bottom-right corner, above the security tape, and if required a label (L4) is applied beside the manufacturing label.
 (See Figure D-2.)